Twino Review 2023: Struggling P2P Lending Flagship Platform?

-Financially, the platform had to recover from the failed expansion for a long time.
-After having returned to calm waters by 2021, however, problems began to accumulate again in 2022.
+Financially, the platform had to recover from its failed expansion strategy for a long time.
+After having regained a much more stable position by 2021, the problems started to mount up again from 2022 onwards.
+The bad risk management of Twino has affected investors in both Russia and Vietnam, putting investors funds at risk.

-In this Twino review you will get a bettter understanding about the current risk-reward profile of the platform and in which circumstances Viainvest might be a good addition to your P2P portfolio.
+In this Twino review, you will get a bettter understanding about the current risk-reward profile of the platform and if the company is worth your time and money.

-All the information that are covered in this Twino review are based on my own personal experiences with the platform for the past 4+ years.
-Please make sure to do your own due diligence before investing on any platform.
+All the information that are covered in this Twino review are based on my own personal research and experiences with the platform for the past years.
+Please make sure to do your own due diligence before investing on this or any other platform.
 More information can be found in the Disclaimer.

 Further analyses of other platforms can be found on my P2P Platform Review page.